Disla-Novo/Dimidium_Bellerophon/CONTRIBUTING.md

 By contributing to this repository, you agree to the Dimidium Contributor License Agreement (CLA).

 The CLA grants permission for your contributions to be used in both:
-- the open-source Bellerophon project (Apache 2.0)
+- the open-source Dimidium ecosystem (Apache 2.0)
 - proprietary and commercial components of the Dimidium Ecosystem

 This CLA does not transfer ownership of your contribution.